beast911/practice-ds/README.md

 - **[1493.
 Longest Subarray of 1's After Deleting One Element]** Given a binary array nums, you should delete one element from it.

 Return the size of the longest non-empty subarray containing only 1's in the resulting array.
 Return 0 if there is no such subarray. [**Learned**](leetcode/longestSubarray.js)

+- **[1031.
+Maximum Sum of Two Non-Overlapping Subarrays]** Given an integer array nums and two integers firstLen and secondLen, return the maximum sum of elements in two non-overlapping subarrays with lengths firstLen and secondLen.

+The array with length firstLen could occur before or after the array with length secondLen, but they have to be non-overlapping.

+A subarray is a contiguous part of an array.[**Need to come back for this**](leetcode/maxSumTwoNoOverlap.js)

+- **[1052.
+Grumpy Bookstore Owner]** There is a bookstore owner that has a store open for n minutes.
+Every minute, some number of customers enter the store.
+You are given an integer array customers of length n where customers[i] is the number of the customer that enters the store at the start of the ith minute and all those customers leave after the end of that minute.

+On some minutes, the bookstore owner is grumpy.
+You are given a binary array grumpy where grumpy[i] is 1 if the bookstore owner is grumpy during the ith minute, and is 0 otherwise.

+When the bookstore owner is grumpy, the customers of that minute are not satisfied, otherwise, they are satisfied.

+The bookstore owner knows a secret technique to keep themselves not grumpy for minutes consecutive minutes, but can only use it once.

+Return the maximum number of customers that can be satisfied throughout the day. [**Learned**](leetcode/maxSatisfied.js)